Research Case studies

 The Etiquette of the Arms Trade

 Gibbon continues to draw in arms fairs in Europe and the Middle East, disseminating the work in art, academic, and activist contexts.
-In 2019 she will exhibit as part of ‘Art As Weapon’ at the nGbK, Berlin; ‘Krieg.
-Macht.
-Sinn.’ at the Ruhr Museum, Essen; and ‘Art the Arms Fair 2019,’ in London.
-She is writing an article using complementary gifts from arms companies to discuss the disavowal of the material properties of weapons in the defence industry.
+In September 2019 she will exhibit as part of ‘Up in Arms’ Bethanien Gallery, Berlin.

 - From Nope to Hope, Graphics and Politics 2008 -2018